Hora (dance): Oro in North Macedonia

 North Macedonia uses the Cyrillic spelling of oro.
 The origins of the word oro vary from its use in socializing and celebrating to historical dancing before going into battle.
 Teshkoto, translated as "The difficult one", is one of those, danced by men only, the music of which reflects the sorrow and mood of war.
 The oro is danced in a circle, with men and women holding one another by hand.
-They are used to celebrating occasions such as weddings, christenings, name-days, national and religious holidays, graduations, and birthdays.
+They are used to celebrate occasions such as weddings, christenings, name-days, national and religious holidays, graduations, and birthdays.

 Roma horo

 The horo is also popular among the Roma of Southeastern Europe, and the dancing is practically the same as that of the neighboring ethnicities.
 Roma Horos, and Roma music in general, are very much appreciated among the non-Roma in the Balkans, as they also have a reputation as skillful performers of other people's folk music.

 Jewish horah

 Klezmer horah

 In klezmer music, the horah refers to a circle dance.
 The horah has a slow, limping gait in triple meter, often three/eight time (3/8), and generally leads into a faster and more upbeat duple meter, usually a freylekh or a bulgar.
 Among Yiddish-speaking Jews, the triple-meter horah has also been called zhok (Romanian joc, 'dance') or krumer tants (Yiddish: 'crooked dance').